 More than 360 juveniles have been executed over the years, beginning with Thomas Graunger, who was executed in 1642 in Massachusetts.
 After 1990, the only known countries that execute juveniles are Iran, Pakistan, Yemen, Saudi Arabia, and the United States (www.deathpenaltyinfo.org).

 Death is the most severe punishment that the government can hand out in a case, and, as this article points out, there are restrictions on when it can be applied.
-If you or someone you know is facing charges involving a capital crime, the death penalty could be a possible outcomeC That's why it's critical to have a strong legal team to advocate on your behalf.
-Reach out to a local criminal defense attorney and obtain a free review of your case.
+If you or someone you know is facing charges involving a capital crime, the death penalty could be a possible outcome.
+That's why it's critical to have a strong legal team to advocate on your behalf.
+Reach out to a local criminal defense attorney to learn about your rights and options.